permaweb/wallet/README.md

 # create arweave wallet file

-A command line program that creates a wallet json file.
+A command line program that supports the following:
+- creates a new arweave wallet json and prints to stdout
+- parses an existing wallet json file and returns the pubkey